 From an idea, to fundamental science, to a technology platform and working chemistry, and onward to a working, integrated technology

-The concept of nanopore sequencing was first described in publication by Branton, Deamer et al in PNAS in 1996.
+The concept of nanopore sequencing was then described in publication by Branton, Deamer et al in PNAS in 1996.
 The group showed translocation of nucleic acids through a nanopore set in a lipid bilayer, and noted that "Channel blockades can therefore be used to measure polynucleotide length.
 With further improvements, the method could in principle provide direct, high-speed detection of the sequence of bases in single molecules of DNA or RNA".
-Key patents were filed by the group at Harvard University.

 Hear more from Deamer and Branton who spoke at London Calling 2018: